FAQ's

 It’s not possible to accurately cost a garden without a design to work from; however, we have some basic cost bands that we call upon when having initial discussions with our clients about budgets.
 Some of the main factors impacting costs are: access restrictions (moving through house vs large side access), scale (urban courtyard vs country estate), quantity of bespoke items (e.g. water features or custom storage solutions), choice of materials, size of plants used.

-• Typically larger scale or smaller-mid gardens with good access and a higher proportion of lower cost treatments such as planting, meadow or lawn when compared to hard landscaping or bespoke features.
+• Typically larger scale country properties or small-mid size gardens with good access and a higher proportion of lower cost treatments such as planting, meadow or lawn when compared to hard landscaping or bespoke features.

-• Usually urban or suburban gardens of small to medium size with varied access and a blend of lower cost treatments with higher cost elements.
+• Usually urban or suburban gardens of small to medium size with varied access and a blend of lower cost treatments with higher cost elements and some bespoke features.

 * The above cost bands are to be used as a loose guide only and we cannot take responsibility for variances in actual costs.